Cruduper/Live-Markdown-MultiEditor/README.md

 3. Default styling uses `.scss` (sass) files rather than `.css`, but no sass-specific syntax or features (mixins, etc) are used, so it should work fine to rename the stylesheets with a `.css` filename if you don't want to install sass
 3. State is not output to anywhere (no back-end or local storage used), because state use is highly dependent upon specific implementation details and the goal is only to see how each library's UI behaves as well as how simple the code and its dependencies are
 4. Input needs to be sanitized!
-5. ProseMirror has issues with Raw HTML View, styling, and URL links
+5. ProseMirror has issues with Raw HTML View, some styling (strikeouts, etc), and URL links
 6. Need to add more libraries (Quill?
 Slate?
 Others?)

 <br><br/>